The Unabridge Naked Truth About Grandma

 I seen anuther pair sorta like ‘em,

-Only with spikety heels that’s a lot longer den mine
+Only with spikety heels that’s a lot longer den

 At Grandma’s.